houmain/gpupad/README.md

     qbs build profile:qt5 release

 * **Arch Linux** -
-You can install it from the [AUR](https://aur.archlinux.org/packages/gpupad).
+You can install it from the [AUR](https://aur.archlinux.org/packages/gpupad-git).

 * **Windows** -
-The provided `mscv2015.bat` can be used to generate a VisualStudio solution in the `_build` directory.
+The provided `msvc2015.bat` can be used to generate a Visual Studio solution in the `_build` directory.
 The environment variable `%QTDIR%` needs to point to the Qt5 installation path.

 License
 -------